Isaacam7/Wifi-Password-Grabber/README.md

 Click on it and make sure "Allow less secure apps:" is turned ON

 **Pyinstaller was used to make this python script into an exe**

+# Current Bugs/todo Fix List
+If a user runs the exe the email function of the program will not execute